sair-lab/sair-lab.github.io/_posts/2017-9-28-best-paper-award.md

     </figcaption>
 </figure>

-To the best of our knowledge, it was the worlds’ first real-time dense mapping demo on such a small computer.
+To the best of our knowledge, it was the world’s first real-time dense mapping demo on such a small computer.
 It can provide centimeter level accuracy with an onboard low power processor on a flying robot.

 <figure>